anyaevostinar/anyaevostinar.github.io/classes/361-w21/data_recording_intro.md

 ```
 emp::DataMonitor<int>& GetSymCountDataNode() {
 ```
-Our code is a getter for the actual DataMonitor and so it'll either create it and/or return the intialized instance variable.
+Our code is a getter for the actual DataMonitor and so it'll either create it and/or return the initialized instance variable.

 ```
 if(!data_node_symcount) {